opennars/OpenNARS-for-Research/README.md

 nars-dist/ contains a NARS distribution (executable, examples, web page with applet), that could be zipped for releases.

-In nars_core/ there is an embryo of NARS in Scala (not currently active, just to see how NARS could look in Scala).

 The test suite is nars_core/src/test/java/nars/main_nogui/TestReasoning0.java .

 Build
 -----